bashlogs/bashlogs.github.io/index.md

 ## Experience

 ### Associate Software Engineer Intern
-**IDeaS Revenue Solutions | Baner, Pune (Jan 2025 - June 2025)** <br>
+IDeaS Revenue Solutions, Baner, Pune (Jan 2025 - June 2025) <br>
   - Worked on on-prem/aws server-to-server communication to design custom metrics for monitoring and observability.<br>
   - Automated the storage scaling process of database servers using lambda function triggered by threshold-based alerts.<br>
   - Improved downtime handling functionality to support 24x7 operations and designed a system to mute alerts from ECS clusters, EC2 instances, and on-prem servers concurrently.<br>
   - Designed a website to showcase new Datadog courses, helping new employees learn about monitoring and alerting.<br>
   - Performed index stats analysis on database servers to help developers optimize queries and enhance performance.<br>
   - Skills Acquired - AWS, Boto3, On-prem server, Shell Scripting, CI/CD, Python, Bootstrap

 ---